jgaa/logfault/README.md

 ## Log via IOS and macOS' NSLog

 The logging support for IOS and macOS is rather primitive, compared to other systems.
-The good thing is that when you debug an Application in XCode, you can see the output from the applications standard output - so you don't really *need* to use the NSLog merthod.
+The good thing is that when you debug an application in Xcode, you can see the output from the applications standard output - so you don't really *need* to use the `NSLog` funtion.

 However, if you want to do it *right*, you log via `NSLog`, and *logfault* can help us with that.